kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 ```

-Below, modify the downloaded yaml file and assign the proper values to the variables and token:
+Below, the downloaded YAML file can be modified assigning the proper values to the variables and token section:

 ```yaml
 apiVersion: apps/v1